Tuesday, June 4, 2019

 Below is the original 1933 Paramount Pictures poster.

-The following poster is for the original U.K. release not in 1933, but in 1958 with severe cuts and an "X" Certificate still placed upon it.
+The following poster is for the original United Kingdom release, not in 1933, but in 1958 with severe cuts and an "X" Certificate still placed upon it.
 "The British Board of Film Censors" refused the film's release in 1933, 1951 and 1957.
 It was finally released on July 9, 1958.
 The reason for these refusals was that the feature showed animal cruelty and vivisection.

 "The Sayer of the Law" was portrayed by Bela Lugosi.
-The year before Lugosi had been seen in the first Zombie movie "White Zombie" and the "Murders in the Rue Morgue".
+The year before, Lugosi had been seen in both the first Zombie movie, "White Zombie" and Edgar Allan Poe's, the "Murders in the Rue Morgue".

-Below how Bela was billed during the opening on screen credits.
+Below how Bela was billed during the opening on-screen credits for "Island of Lost Souls".

-Many movies, "White Zombie" for one, from studios other than Universal Pictures were billing Lugosi as "Bela 'Dracula'" Lugosi".
-Which indicated the power of that 1931 role two years later.
+Many movies, "White Zombie" was one, from studios other than Universal Pictures were billing Lugosi as "Bela 'Dracula'" Lugosi".
+Which indicated the publicity power of that 1931 role.
+However, as many of my readers know, it became a curse on the actor to get away from being stereotyped.

-This was Kathleen Burke's first motion picture and the model turned actress portrayed "Lota, the Panther Women".
-In this film the "Puma Women" of H.G.
-Wells' novel wasn't partly created.
+This was Kathleen Burke's first motion picture and the model turned actress portrayed "Lota, the Panther Women", the "Puma Women" of H.G.
+Wells's novel.

 Above Tetsu Komai as "M'Ling".

-To "Edward Parker" it appears the two men are performing sadistic vivisection of a human being.
-He attempts to flee, but outside the compound meets strange, almost animal like, men coming out of the jungle.
+To "Edward Parker", it appears the two men are performing a sadistic vivisection of a human being.
+He attempts to flee, but outside the compound.
+He meets strange, almost animal like, men coming out of the jungle.
 "Moreau" appears, cracks his whip and orders the "Sayer of the Law" to repeat the rule against violence.

-Back inside the house.
-"Dr. Moreau" explains that back in London he started experimenting on plants to speed up the evolutionary process and moved to animals.
-What "Parker" mistook for human beings are actually animals the doctor experimented upon to speed up the evolutionary process.
-"Moreau" reveals to "Parker" that "Lota" is the sole women upon his island, but leaves out the fact she was originally a panther.
+Back inside the house, "Dr. Moreau" explains that back in London he started experimenting on plants to speed up the evolutionary process and moved to animals.
+What "Parker" mistook for human beings, are actually animals.
+That the doctor experimented upon to speed up their evolutionary processes.
+"Moreau" reveals to "Parker" that "Lota" is the sole woman upon his island, but leaves out the fact she was originally a panther.

-"Parker" is falling in love with "Lota", but has a fiancée named "Ruth Thomas", actress Lelia Hymns, he left in Samoa.
+"Parker" is falling in love with "Lota", but has a fiancée named "Ruth Thomas", portrayed by Lelia Hymns, that he left back in Samoa.

-Meanwhile, the American Consul at Apia, Samoa, has learned of "Edward Parker's" whereabouts and convinces "Captain Donahue", Paul Hurst, to take "Ruth" to the island.
-Where she is reunited with "Edward", but because of the hour "Dr. Moreau" convinces the three to stay the night.
+Meanwhile, the American Consul at Apia, Samoa, has learned of "Edward Parker's" whereabouts and convinces "Captain Donahue", portrayed by Paul Hurst, to take "Ruth" to the island.
+Where she is reunited with "Edward", but because of the very late hour.
+For their safety, "Dr. Moreau" convinces the three to stay the night.

-In reality "Dr. Moreau" wants to see if one of his Beat-Men can mate with "Ruth".
-At the same time he sends "Ouran", Hans Steinke, to murder "Donahue".
+In reality, "Dr. Moreau" wants to see if one of his Beat-Men can mate with "Ruth".
+At the same time he sends "Ouran", portrayed by Hans Steinke, to murder "Donahue".

-Both actions become a violations of the law as seen by the "Beast Folk".
-They no longer feel bound to "Dr. Moreau" and revert to their true animal nature.When confronted "Dr. Moreau" asks:
+Both actions become violations of the law as seen by the "Beast Folk".
+They no longer feel bound to "Dr. Moreau" and revert to their true animal nature.When confronted, "Dr. Moreau" asks:

 What is the law?